hyperledger/indy-node/getting-started.md

 Notice that this connection request contains a **proof request**.
 A proof request is a request made by the party who needs verifiable proof of certain attributes  that can be provided by other verified claims.
 (Some attributes can be marked so that they must be verified by other proven claims -- like a SSN -- and some attributes can be self-attested to -- like a nickname.)

 In this case, Acme Corp is requesting that Alice provide a Job Application.
-The Job Application is a rich document type that has a schema defined on the Indy ledger; its particulars are outside the scope of this guide, but it will require a name, SSN, and degree, so it overlaps with the transcript we’ve already looked at.
+The Job Application is a rich document type that has a schema defined on the ledger; its particulars are outside the scope of this guide, but it will require a name, SSN, and degree, so it overlaps with the transcript we’ve already looked at.
 This becomes important below.

 Notice that the connection request also identifies an endpoint.
-This is different from our previous case, where an identity owner’s endpoint was discovered through lookup on the Indy ledger.
-Here, Acme has decided to short-circuit Indy and just directly publish its job application acceptor endpoint with each request.
-Indy supports this.
+This is different from our previous case, where an identity owner’s endpoint was discovered through lookup on the ledger.
+Here, Acme has decided to short-circuit the ledger and just directly publish its job application acceptor endpoint with each request.
+The Indy code base supports this.
 Alice quickly works through the sequence of commands that establishes a new pairwise connection with Acme:
 ```
 ALICE@test> load sample/acme-job-application.indy
 1 connection request found for Acme Corp.